Half Life Margarita: The Ultimate Green Chartreuse Margarita

 - 8 Dashes El Guapo™ Cuban Bitters

-- 6 Kiwi Berries or 1/2 regular Kiwi, + extra for garnish
+- 6 kiwi berries or half a regular kiwi plus extra for garnish

 Instructions

-- Combine sliced kiwi berries (or 1/2 of a regular kiwi) with reposado tequila in a mixing glass.
+- Muddle sliced kiwi with reposado tequila in a mixing glass until the fruit breaks down.

-- Fine strain the mixture into a cocktail shaker.
-Use a spoon to press on the pulp to expel all remaining liquid.
+- Fine strain the mixture into a shaker.
+Press on the pulp to pull out all remaining liquid.

-- Strain the cocktail into a glass full of fresh ice.
+- Strain into a glass filled with fresh ice.

 Looking for more cocktail inspiration?
 Explore our complete collection of recipes and discover your next favorite drink.
 Have a question?
 Contact us for assistance, or visit El Guapo’s homepage to explore everything we offer.